Osroene: Population and culture

-Though most of Osroene's rulers were of Arab origin from the Abgarid dynasty, the kingdom's population was of mixed culture, being Syriac-speaking from the earliest times.
-Though Arab cults were attested at Edessa (the twins Monimos and Azizos), its cultural setting was fundamentally Syriac, alongside strong Greek and Parthian influences.
-Thus, according to Maurice Sartre: "It would hence be absurd to regard Edessa as solely an Arab city, for its culture owed very little to the nomadic Arabs of the region".
-Later, within the Roman Empire, Edessa was the most important center of Syriac Christianity.
-Under the Nabataean dynasties, Osroëne became increasingly influenced by Syriac Christianity, and was a centre of local reaction against Hellenism.
+Most of Osroene's rulers were sedentarized Arabs from the Nabataean Abgarid dynasty, and the kingdom's population was primarily of mixed Semitic origins, being Aramaic-speaking from the earliest times.
+Before emerging as an early and important center for Syriac Christianity, Edessa was a major centre for cult worship in the Near East, with devotees of Atargatis and Sabians mixing with those of Mesopotamian/Palmyrene Bel and Nabataean Dushara worshippers, among other pre-Islamic Arabian cults (such as the twins Monimos and Azizos)..
+Its overall cultural setting was hybridized and syncretic, incorporating Babylonian, Aramaean, Arab, Jewish, Iranian, Indian and Hellenistic influences.
+A centre of local reaction against Hellenism, its Arab dynasts became increasingly influenced by Syriac Christianity, presaging Rome's later embrace of monotheism.

 In his writings, Pliny the Elder refers to the natives of Osroene and Commagene as Arabs and the region as Arabia.
 Abgar II is called "an Arab phylarch" by Plutarch, while Abgar V is described as "king of the Arabs" by Tacitus.

 The Edessene onomastic contains many Arabic names.
 The most common one in the ruling dynasty of Edessa being Abgar, a well-attested name among Arabic groups of antiquity.
 Some members of the dynasty bore Iranian names, while others had Arabic names.
 Judah Segal notes that the names ending in "-u" are "undoubtedly Nabatean".
 The Abgarid dynasts spoke "a form of Aramaic".

 It was in the region in which the legend of Abgar V originated.